-A month or so after Shanta passed on, in May of 1969, I began going out with the Culvers for breakfast every morning at the Tim Hortons, the one down by the ESSO pump, on Sherbrooke West and Grand, in Montreal.
+A month or so after Shanta passed on, in May of 1969, I began going out with the Culvers for breakfast every morning at the Tim Hortons, the one down by the ESSO pump, on Sherbrooke West and Grand.

 I’m referring to Irv and Sally Culver, recent retirees like me, living on the same floor, down the corridor, by the fire escape.

-And if you had planned your retirement in advance and put away some money when you were in the workforce, then maybe you could take a cruise or visit your native land once in three or four years.
-As I used to do, when Shanta was alive.
+And if you had planned your retirement in advance and put away some money when you were in the workforce, then maybe you could take a cruise.
+Or you could visit your native land once in three or four years, as I used to do, when Shanta was alive.
 Not anymore.
 The travel is quite tiring, 25-30 hours in a plane or at airports, with my knees acting up.
 Besides, there just isn’t anybody there I know, anymore.

 Irv and Sally, they follow the Canada geese down to Florida in October, every two or three years.